RE-DOCTOR-AI/iOS-SDK-Docuemntation/README.md

 ### Work with existing demo app
 1. Download the repo
 2. Open it in XCode
-3. Send a request to get the SDK files
+3. Send a request to get authorized link to SDK cocoapod and a license key.
-4. Put the SDK files file to the root folder of the app
+4. Run `pod install`
 5. Run the App

 #### Work with SDK in code